MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/three-way-handshake-via-tcpip.md

 ---
 # Explanation of the three-way handshake via TCP/IP

-This article discusses the process of the Transmission Control Protocol (TCP) three-way handshake that occurs between a client and server when starting or ending a TCP connection.
+This article discusses the Transmission Control Protocol (TCP) three-way handshake process between a client and server when starting or ending a TCP connection.

 _Original product version:_ &nbsp;  Windows Server 2012 R2
 _Original KB number:_ &nbsp; 172983